Improved ADINA CFD Sliding Mesh & Gluing Capability

-The sliding mesh and glueing capability of ADINA CFD is improved in version 8.5.
+The sliding mesh and gluing capability of ADINA CFD is improved in version 8.5.
 It can now be applied to couple subdomains where the sliding mesh surfaces have totally different lengths and finite element discretizations.
 The capability is also available to model conditions between solid elements and fluid elements.
 These powerful features were already used to solve the 3D example in the News of June 15, 2007.

 While the sliding mesh capability is available for different meshes to slide along